Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Prediction-Based Markov Violation Score

 \subsection{AR(1) Noise as a Controlled Markov Violation}

-To evaluate the score under violations of known severity, autoregressive noise is injected into observations.
+To evaluate MVS under violations of known severity, autoregressive noise is injected into observations.
 At each time step, each dimension $i$ is corrupted:

 where $\alpha \in [0, 1)$ controls the autocorrelation.
 When $\alpha = 0$, the noise is i.i.d.\ and introduces no temporal correlation into the observation stream.
-(Strictly, even i.i.d.\ additive noise can make observations non-Markov in the hidden-Markov-model sense, since $\tilde{o}_t$ is a noisy function of the latent state; however, no \emph{additional} history dependence is created by the noise process itself, and the score is empirically near zero in this condition.)
+(Strictly, even i.i.d.\ additive noise can make observations non-Markov in the hidden-Markov-model sense, since $\tilde{o}_t$ is a noisy function of the latent state; however, no \emph{additional} history dependence is created by the noise process itself, and MVS is empirically near zero in this condition.)
 For $\alpha > 0$, the noise process $z_t$ carries information from previous time steps into $\tilde{o}_t$, introducing temporal dependence that grows with $\alpha$.

 An important distinction: the underlying environment dynamics remain Markov in the augmented state $(S_t, z_t)$.
 However, because the noise process $z_t$ is hidden from the agent, the \emph{observation stream} $\{\tilde{o}_t\}$ is non-Markov---the current corrupted observation alone does not determine the conditional distribution of the next.
-The proposed score targets exactly this observation-level non-Markovity, which is what a practitioner encounters when working with sensor data.
+MVS targets exactly this observation-level non-Markovity, which is what a practitioner encounters when working with sensor data.

 This setup gives two experimental phases: \begin{enumerate} \item \textbf{Phase~1 (Post-hoc detection):} Policies are trained on clean observations.
-AR(1) noise is injected into collected trajectories afterward, and the violation score is computed.
+AR(1) noise is injected into collected trajectories afterward, and MVS is computed.
 This isolates detection capability from any policy adaptation effects. \item \textbf{Phase~2 (Training under noise):} Policies are trained from scratch with AR(1) noise present throughout, measuring how Markov violations affect learning. \end{enumerate}